 We all talk about freedom, or freedoms: the modern period is shot through with liberating the individual from the tyrannical claims of the group, and various self-help and movement-politics trends position themselves as furthering the cause of freedom.

+None of this is objectionable, and we all want people to be free.
 The concern for freedom is everywhere.
 But what is freedom?

 David Bentley Hart, who has his own tag here at Into the Clarities, writes about modern freedom, and does not paint a pretty picture of it.
 He seems to think that there is something in the background that is a void: